-Brill is mainly taken as a bycatch species in Dutch and Belgian beam trawl fisheries for plaice and sole, primarily in the North Sea.
+Brill is mainly taken as a bycatch species in Dutch and Belgian beam trawl fisheries for plaice and sole in the North Sea.
 In 2018, about 63% of the catch was taken in beam trawl fisheries, 22% taken in otter trawl fisheries and 12% in trammel and gill net fisheries.
 The North Sea accounts for almost half of landings of brill from the northeast Atlantic.
 The English Channel is the second most productive area for brill.
-There is no official EU minimum landing size, although Minimum Landing Sizes (MLS) have been introduced by different authorities.
-The most frequently applied MLS is 30cm (e.g. in Belgium, Baltic, Cornwall), although even this size could be considered immature in many fisheries.